CLUB ORIENT RESORT is closed until further notice due to damage from Hurricane Irma, 2017.

 And another complete report on St Martin's Garden Villas is here

 St. Martin/St. Maarten boasts more nude friendly beach opportunities to enjoy yourself than virtually any other Caribbean island, even comparing favorably with its larger competitor, Jamaica.
 About 37 beaches are on St. Martin.
-A small island, roughly 6 x 8 miles, St. Martin/St. Maarten (half is French, half is Dutch) can be traversed in an hour or two by car, but getting through Marigot on the French side or Philipsburg on the Dutch side can be a nightmare due to traffic.
+A small island, roughly 6 x 8 miles, St. Martin/St. Maarten (half is French, half is Dutch) can be traversed in an hour or two by car, but getting through Marigot on the French side of Philipsburg on the Dutch side can be a nightmare due to traffic.
 Club Orient is on the French side and about 5 miles north of Philipsburg (Dutch side).
 Since Club Orient is on the French side of the island, St. Martin (French) will be used in the report.
-You can move from the French to Dutch side of the island without any formality.
+You can move from the French to the Dutch side of the island without any formality.

 Even though nudity is allegedly unlawful on the island, many parts of St. Martin, on both the Dutch and French side, are nude-friendly mainly because, as my villa rental friend, Xavier, says: "we just don't care!"
 Which is true.

-There are numerous beaches to choose from for nude beach combing and sunbathing including Cupecoy Beach, Long Baie and Baie Rouge on the west side to Orient Beach on the east.
+There are numerous beaches to choose from for nude beachcombing and sunbathing including Cupecoy Beach, Long Baie and Baie Rouge on the west side to Orient Beach on the east.
 We like them all for different reasons.
 Terrific villas and guest houses are on or near the western beaches and great hotels and resorts on or adjacent to Orient Beach on the French east side.

-Club Orient Nudist Resort–south end of Orient Bay.
+Club Orient Nudist Resort--south end of Orient Bay.
 This most popular nudist resort is on the south end of Orient Beach.
-All guest quarters are located on this 30 acre site and include stand alone cottages or chalets .
-You can choose accommodations from either concrete block buildings or the traditional wooden chalets in garden view or beach front locations.
+All guest quarters are located on this 30-acre site and include stand-alone cottages or chalets.
+You can choose accommodations from either concrete block buildings or the traditional wooden chalets in garden view or beachfront locations.

 Starting at about $200-300 USD/night, you can enjoy all life has to offer nude at Club Orient.
 Rates are 40%-50% higher during high season (December 15-April 15).
 NOTE: Rates are charged in Euros by the resort and dollar equivalent fluctuates.
 Rates not guaranteed; subject to change without notice.
 Chalets include a living area, kitchen, sleeping area, private bath and dining area with air conditioning and fan.
-Restaurant Papagayo’s is open air.
-Rates include car parking and use of of umbrellas/chairs at the unit and on the beach.
+Restaurant Papagayo's is open air.
+Rates include car parking and use of umbrellas/chairs at the unit and on the beach.
 Tax is 5% on hotel costs.
 For purposes of this report, rates are expressed in USD $ but all amounts are actually charged in Euros. *NOTE: Rates are not guaranteed and will change without notice.